Scroll to content

 Each week we will continue to send home a phonics letter, informing you about the sounds we have covered, some of the words we have been practising reading and spelling and the sentences we have read for fluency.

 Please can we ask that you send Reading folders into school everyday.
-Please can you ensure that your child's reading books are kept in their plastic folders to help prevent damage.
+We also ask that you ensure your child's reading books are kept in their plastic folders to help prevent damage.
 Thank you!

 Please remember to practise the inside front cover of your child's reading book.
 This provides them with the opportunity to practise sounds and words which can be found in the book.
 This will help your child to develop their automaticity as they read.